agenticplug.ai - Agentic Commerce Optimization company

 Ohio State University is the city's largest employer with over 61,000 students and tens of thousands of faculty and staff, driving research, talent development, and technology commercialization across the region.
 As the state capital, Columbus hosts the Ohio Statehouse, state agencies, and a dense concentration of government relations, lobbying, and public affairs firms.

-Key Business Neighborhoods
+Key Neighborhoods in Columbus

 Downtown Columbus and Arena District